fp-cli/role-commandvf/README.md

 **EXAMPLES**

     # Remove 'spectate' capability from 'author' role.
-    $ wp cap remove author spectate
+    $ fp cap remove author spectate
     Success: Removed 1 capability from 'author' role.

 ## Installing

-This package is included with WP-CLI itself, no additional installation necessary.
+This package is included with FP-CLI itself, no additional installation necessary.

-To install the latest version of this package over what's included in WP-CLI, run:
+To install the latest version of this package over what's included in FP-CLI, run:

-    wp package install git@github.com:wp-cli/role-command.git
+    fp package install git@github.com:fp-cli/role-command.git

 ## Contributing